Divas-Gupta30/examen/README.md

  4. java.net

  ### What makes examen so secure ?
- Quiz Portal is secure because the server is responsible for dealing with the database ensuring that the client does not have direct access to it.
+ examen is secure because the server is responsible for dealing with the database ensuring that the client does not have direct access to it.

  ### Feautures of examen -